The Child of Lov (album)

-The Child of Lov is the only studio album by Belgian artist The Child of Lov.
+The Child of Lov is the only studio album by Belgian artist the Child of Lov.
 It was released on 6 May 2013 through Double Six.

 Critical reception

 Upon release the album was met with generally positive reviews from music critics.
-At Metacritic the album received an average score of 74, based on 12 reviews, indicating "Generally favourable reviews".
+At Metacritic the album received an average score of 74, based on 12 reviews, indicating "generally favorable reviews".

+DIY wrote: "It’s at once timeless, decidedly retro yet oddly futuristic, a true album of contradictions enjoyable on a completely shallow level of catchy songs and memorable riffs but offering depth often lacking in a debut."

+The Observer said it was full of "myriad ideas" but had "too much going on."